ADchasacademy/Researchuppgift/README.md

 Github is a developer platform that allows users to create, store and share repositories.
 Github can also be used as a GUI, *(Graphical User Interface)*, as it allows the users to interact with their repositories through the web interface.
 Such as creating repositories through the web interface instead of using Git terminal.

+To learn more about this web interface visit [Github](https://github.com/about).
 <br><br>

 ![#Git](/git.png)